blaycoder/carefinder-project/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+**Features**
+Hospital Search: Users can search for hospitals within their region by inputting their location or selecting from a list of nearby cities.
+The platform displays hospitals along with their contact details, including address, phone number, and email.

+**Export Hospitals**: Users can export the list of hospitals to a CSV file, allowing them to save and share the information easily.
+This feature leverages Firebase's file storage capabilities.

+**Share Hospitals**: Users can share the hospital list via email or by generating a shareable link, utilizing Firebase's email and link-sharing functionalities.

+**User Authentication:** Admin users must create an account to access the platform's admin features.
+This is implemented using Firebase's authentication feature, supporting multiple authentication methods like email/password and social media logins.

+**Markdown Support:** Admin users can create hospital entries and corresponding details using markdown, which allows for easy formatting, link insertion, and image embedding.
+A simple text editor with markdown syntax support is provided.

+**Prerequisites**
+1. Node.js and npm installed on your machine.
+2. Firebase account set up for backend service